morinlab/lymphopedia/DUSP2.md

 # DUSP2
 ## Overview

+DUSP2 functions as a negative regulator of MAPK signaling, particularly affecting the ERK1/2 pathway.
+DUSP2 mutations have been reported in nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), T-cell/histiocyte-rich large B-cell lymphoma (T/HRLBCL) and they are relatively frequent in DLBCL.
 DUSP2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+These mutations are associated with the ST2 genetic subgroup of DLBCL.
+This gene has some recurrent sites of mutations (hot spots).

 ## Relevance tier by entity